 Choose “Compose Mail”.
 Click “plain text” option amongst the formatting options.
 Then, copy and paste your CV into the e-mail.
 You may have to make some minor formatting changes.

 Create a new e-mail.
 At the bottom of the email, click the “plain text” button.
 Then, copy and paste your CV into the e-mail.
 You may have to make some minor formatting changes.

 Create a new e-mail, in the pull-down field labelled “Tools” make sure the “Rich Text Editor” is off.
 You’ll be able to tell if you’ve successfully turned the Rich Text Editor off as all the formatting options will disappear from your compose screen.
 You may have to make some minor formatting changes.

 If you don’t see a menu, press ALT.
 Click Tools then Options.
 Click the Send tab.
 Next to Mail Sending Format, tick the option for Plain text.
 Click the Compose tab.
 Set the Compose Font for mail to 10 pt.
 Courier New.
 Click OK.

 * Microsoft Outlook:

-Before sending an email, read over all the contents of the compose box to ensure that you have copied and pasted the relevant sections.
+Before sending an email, read the content of the compose box to ensure that you have copied and pasted the relevant sections.
 For instance, have you inadvertently included your references?